wattersnathen/giphy-cypress/README.md

 ### Running Tests

 * To run all tests from the command line: `npm test`
-* To run all/selected tests from the Cypress dashboard: `npx cypress open` then pick which spec(s) to ru
+* To run all/selected tests from the Cypress dashboard: `npx cypress open` then pick which spec(s) to run